 Your final grade will be based on your performance on a mid-term, a final and a group project.
-I reserve the right to check attendance (by random roll call).
-If you miss more than half those roll calls, then your final grade may be adversely affected.
-No make-up exam will be given unless you provide an advance notice with proper documentation.
-Active class participation is encouraged.
+I reserve the right to check attendance by a random call.
+If you miss my calls more than half the times, then your grade may be adversely affected.
+No makeup exams can be arranged unless there is an emergency or similar situation.

-The mid-term enters with a weight of 0.30, and the final with 0.35.
-The final is not cumulative.
-You are expected to form a group of two or three for an entrepreneurship-related project.
-This will enter with a weight of 0.30 (=written essay is 0.25 and short presentation is 0.05).
-Attendance and participation will be considered within 0.05.
+The midterm enters your grade with a weight of 0.30, and the final with 0.30, where the final is not cumulative.
+You are expected to form a group of two or three for a final entrepreneurship project.
+This will enter with a weight of 0.30 (=a written essay is 0.25 and a pitch presentation is 0.05).
+Attendance and class participation will be considered with a weight of 0.05, and a couple of homeworks with 0.05.

 All grading will be done by me in an anonymized fashion.
-Final grading will be curved in that I will shift the total sum of scores (resulting from the component scores described above) by the same amount for everyone at the end of the course.
+Final grades will be curved in that I will shift the total sum of the component scores (resulting from the above elements) by the same amount for everyone at the end of the course.